alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I reviewed some Java concepts.

 **Thoughts**: After receiving some of my finals grades, I wanted to verify everything was correct, so I revisited key Java topics.

+### Day 60: August 19, Tuesday

+**Today's Progress**: Today I reviewed some Linux concepts and applied to some Jobs.

+**Thoughts**: I kept receiving my finals grades, they are really good.